Date(s) - 07/20/2020

 Continuing Education Credits:

-- Continuing Education Credit has been submitted through Commonwealth Educational Seminars for 2.5 contact hours the following professions:
+- Continuing Education Credit has been approved by Commonwealth Educational Seminars for 2.5 contact hours the following professions:

 Commonwealth Educational Seminars (CES) is entitled to award continuing education credit for Licensed Professional Counselors/Licensed Mental Health Counselors.
 Please visit CES CE CREDIT to see all states that are covered for LPCs/LMHCs.
 CES maintains responsibility for this program and its content.